-Credit spreads widen across different rating classes (see Table 2).
+Credit spreads widen across different rating classes (see table 2).
 The widening reflects the increase of the perceived credit risk in the market.
 The table summarises the shocks.

 Table 2.
-Credit Spread Widening In basis points
+Credit Spread Widening

+In basis points

 Rating Category

-AAA AA Α BBB ВВ Below BB
+AAA AA BBB BB Below BB

-205.2 259.3 243.2 257.2 732.2 6,443.0
+152.1 198.9 187.9 188.3 553.3 4,423.4

 Source: BMA staff calculations and Bloomberg.
 Notes: The 99.9th percentile was used for all but two scenarios.
-For AAA we used the 99th percentile, for junk bonds (ratings Below BB) we used the 99.99th percentile.
+For AAA, the BMA used the 99th percentile; for junk bonds (ratings Below BB), the BMA used the 99,99th percentile.
 The spreads in these rating classes show high (for AAA) or low (for Below BB) variability compared to the intermediate rating classes.
-The 99th percentile would overestimate the reasonable stress scenario for AAA assets and it would underestimate a reasonable stress scenario for Below BB.
-We used the Moody's bond indices for ratings from AAA to BBB and the J. P. Morgan bond indices for BB and Below BB rating classes.
-The reference risk free rate was the 10-year U.S. treasury rate.
+The 99th percentile would overestimate the reasonable stress scenario for AAA assets, and it would underestimate a reasonable stress scenario for Below BB.
+The BMA used Moody's bond indices for ratings from AAA to BBB and the J. P. Morgan bond indices for BB and Below BB rating classes.
+The reference risk-free rate was the 10-year US treasury rate.

-All positions including available for sale and held to maturity should be stressed.
-Structured finance products, asset-backed securities, agency and non-agency MBSs must be included as well.
+All positions including those available for sale and held to maturity should be stressed.
+Structured finance products, asset-backed securities, agency and nonagency Mortgage-Backed Securities (MBS) must be included as well.
 If there is no rating for an asset, the (re)insurer must assume that the rating is Below BB.
-CAT Bonds are treated as alternative investments and not as assets susceptible to credit spread changes.
+Catastrophe (Cat) Bonds are treated as alternative investments and not as assets susceptible to credit spread changes.